 The Risk Committee oversees the management of risks arising from the activities of the Company.
 The Risk Committee has its own charter and is chaired by the Chief Executive.
-Significant matters are escalated to the BARCC on a bi-monthly basis.
+Significant matters are escalated to the BARCC at least five times a year.
 Critical risks are escalated to the Chairman immediately.